theobald-software/kb.theobald-software.github.io/content/_sap/authorizing-access-to-specific-reports.md

 weight: 10
 ---

-This article shows how to set up access control for reports.<br>
+The following article shows how to set up access control for reports.<br>

 ### About
 To grant access to a report, an authorization group must be assigned to the report.<br>